 The Lumpy Universe

 One of the puzzles that cosmologists grapple with is the question of why the universe is lumpy.
-The universe has structure today – from super clusters of galaxies to galaxies and stars and all sorts of other objects down to planets and asteroids.
-But it was much simpler earlier in its history.
+The universe has structure today – from super clusters of galaxies, to galaxies, stars and all sorts of other objects down to planets and asteroids.
+But the universe was much simpler earlier in its history.
 How did all these clumps of matter evolve from an undifferentiated soup of elementary particles and forces that existed in the early universe following the Big Bang?

 So the universe evolved gradually and became increasingly differentiated; parts of it became distinct from other parts.
 The inside of a star is quite different from the cold emptiness of space.
 At all scales, the universe is uneven.
 This unevenness is fractal.
 At every level of detail, the universe is evolving to be more uneven.

 Consider, if you will, life.
 As far as we can tell, it arose on earth a few billion years ago.
 Then it was mostly simple unicellular ooze.
 As time went by, all sorts of amazing life forms arose from bacteria to blue whales.
 The tree of life, once it took root, grew to be impressively massive with hundreds of millions of branches.
 One of those branches bears our species and we are the leaf nodes on that branch.
 Our species too appears to follow the basic rule that with the passage of time, we become more uneven.

 Even at the level of the individual, embryonic stem cells have an uniformity which in later stages of development is missing in the cells of the mature organism.
 Development is the differentiation of cells into specific specialized units.
 Though the cells have a common origin, processes yet not fully understood push them into a state of non-uniformity.